 The Board may change the budget throughout the year by transferring appropriations between levels of control and by adopting supplemental budgets as authorized by Oregon Revised Statutes.
 Additional resources that are unexpected may be added to the budget through the use of a supplemental budget, which requires publication in a local newspaper, a public hearing and approval by the Board.
 Expenditure appropriations may not be legally exceeded except in the case of grant receipts which could not be reasonably estimated at the time the budget was adopted, and for debt service on new debt issued during the budget year.
-During the fiscal year ended June 30, 2014, the Urban Renewal Agency Board approved two supplemental resolutions.
-The supplementals included increases to various capital projects and to transfers to the Planning Department for work performed on the master planning of Villebois.
+During the fiscal year ended June 30, 2015, the Urban Renewal Agency Board approved three supplemental resolutions.
+The supplementals included increases to various capital projects and the related project management fees.
 The additional increases to the budget were offset by a decrease in contingency.